BiggBird/schedule/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Types of Events
+sleep, play, extracurricular, academics

+## How to run
+npm install -g npm
+node -v
+npm -v
+npm install -g @angular/cli
+npm install ng2-charts

+Now inside of the schedule directory, compile and run the site on your local machine, using:

+ng serve --open